Loom Hero Image

 Part 1: Before Beginning

 Some users begin their journey of a digital legacy coming with prior experience with death or even having managed someone else’s legacy.
 These people know the reality of the work that goes into it while managing their grief and personal responsibilities.
-Some users begin with less experience.
-Maybe they hear about the concept through a TV show, or Facebook notifications of someone they know who's passed on.
-Sometimes they come without any idea.
+Some users begin with less personal experience.
+Maybe they hear about the concept through a TV show, or through Facebook mutuals.
+Sometimes they start without any idea.

 Part 2: Onboarding